Dwyane Wade: Early life

 Wade was born the second of two children to JoLinda and Dwyane Wade Sr. in Chicago, Illinois, on January 17, 1982.
 Wade attributes the uncommon spelling of his and his father's first name to his grandmother.
 JoLinda already had two children when she married Wade's father, and with him she had Dwyane and his older sister Tragil.
 The pair separated when Wade was four months old.
-Wade described his early childhood in the South Side of Chicago as trying.
+He described his early childhood in the South Side of Chicago as "trying."

-When his parents divorced, JoLinda was given custody of the two children.
-JoLinda struggled with drug addiction and often committed crimes, sending her to prison.
-At eight years old, Tragil tricked her brother into thinking they were going to the movies, only to take him to live with his father and stepmother.
+When his parents got divorced, JoLinda was given custody of Wade and his sister.
+JoLinda struggled with drug addiction and often committed crimes that sent her to prison.
+At eight years old, Tragil tricked Dwyane into thinking they were going to the movie theater, only to take him to live with his father and stepmother.
 Wade visited his mother on occasion until his father moved the family to Robbins, Illinois, after which Wade would not see her for two years.

 Wade turned to basketball and football, avoiding the temptations of drugs and gangs.
 Wade credited Tragil as the person most responsible for pointing him in the right direction.
 Wade grew up idolizing Michael Jordan and modeled his game after him.
 On October 14, 2001, as Wade's basketball career blossomed, JoLinda vowed to turn her life around.
 She says that she has not used drugs since 2003.

 High school career

 Wade played basketball and football for Harold L. Richards High School in Oak Lawn.
 He immediately excelled as a wide receiver and also played as a backup quarterback, but success in basketball took longer.
-He grew four inches by the start of his junior year and emerged as the team leader, averaging 20.7 points and 7.6 rebounds.
+Wade grew four inches by the start of his junior year and emerged as the team leader, averaging 20.7 points and 7.6 rebounds.

 Wade's improvement continued into his senior year, when he averaged 27 points and 11 rebounds.
-He led the Bulldogs to a 24–5 record and to a Class AA Eisenhower Sectional appearance.
-Wade set school records for points scored (676) and steals made (106).
-He credited coach Jack Fitzgerald as a seminal and positive influence.
-Wade was recruited to play basketball only by Marquette, Illinois State, and DePaul, due to academic issues.
+Wade led the Bulldogs to a 24–5 record and to a Class AA Eisenhower Sectional appearance.
+He set school records for points scored (676) and steals made (106).
+Wade credited coach Jack Fitzgerald as a seminal and positive influence.
+Wade was recruited to play basketball only by Marquette, Illinois State, and DePaul due to low ACT scores.

 College career

 Wade committed to Marquette University in Milwaukee, Wisconsin to play under coach Tom Crean.
 In his freshman year, Wade was sidelined by NCAA Proposition 48, which set academic eligibility requirements for participation in Division I sports.
-Effort and tutoring sufficiently raised his academic standing so that he became eligible by the start of his sophomore year.
+Effort and tutoring sufficiently raised his academic standing so that Wade became eligible by the start of his sophomore year.
+Wade chose to wear the jersey number 3, due to the Holy Trinity, and as a tribute to Allen Iverson, who Wade described as a hero of culture.
+He would continue to wear this jersey while on the Heat.